 Want to learn more about designing a kitchen remodel?

 Now that you’re a new expert on the difference between painted vs. stained cabinets, you might have an idea of which would work better for your own home.
-Take the next step and check out our kitchen remodel portfolio!
+Take the next step and read all about how to design a kitchen remodel!
 Here, you can find a guide on what to consider when designing your own kitchen.
-You can also see photos of a few remodels we’ve done in the past.
+You can also see photos of a few remodels we’ve done in the past to inspire your creativity.